silverstripe/silverstripe-lessons-v4/README.md

 			<p><% if $Teaser %>$Teaser<% else %>$Content.FirstSentence<% end_if %></p>
 		</div>
 	</div>
   <% end_loop %>
 </div>
 ```
 There's one minor improvement we can make to this function.
-Right now, the limit of three records is hardcoded in the controller, which isn't very configurable.
+Right now, the limit of three records is hard-coded in the controller, which isn't very configurable.
 The reason we're limiting the result set is due to the constraints imposed by the layout, so it makes more sense to assign this value on the template.

 Update the `LatestArticles` function to accept a `$count` parameter, and set its default value to `3`.
 Pass this parameter into the `limit()` method.